 - Who do you need to check in with in order to do the deploy and stay appraised that things are not breaking?
 E.g Related teams, member support

 - Hold a retro with everyone involved

 More coming soon!
-Currently discussing this my experienced friends.
-Your feedback on this draft is welcome too.
+Currently discussing this with my experienced friends.
+Your feedback on this article is welcome too.